Batsuit: Utility belt and other equipment

 The array of devices Batman carries have become more complex over time.
 The simple coiled rope and batarang scaling equipment became a rocket-powered (or compressed-air-powered) grapple gun.
 The suit has also carried on different occasions a re-breather device, flash and gas grenades, explosives and a detonator, lockpicks, a signaling device for the Batmobile, electronic surveillance equipment (including video camera and monitor), a forensic kit for gathering crime scene evidence, a medical kit, a small toolkit, a homing device, a cache of money and, in early incarnations, a pistol in a holster.
-On any occasion where Batman anticipates encountering Superman, he has also carried (in a lead case) a Kryptonite ring given to him by the Man of Steel as a weapon of last resort (in some instances, Batman has acquired – or manufactured – the kryptonite himself, such as Frank Miller's The Dark Knight graphic novels).
-One exception to this is seen in Kingdom Come, since in that novel, Superman has become impervious to kryptonite.
-In The Dark Knight Rises, at least one of the "pouches" has been replaced with a device previously seen being used by Bruce Wayne to avoid paparazzi attention that shuts off nearby electrical appliances.
+On any occasion where Batman anticipates encountering Superman, he has also carried (in a lead case) a kryptonite ring given to him by Superman himself as a weapon of last resort.

 In The Batman, released in March 2022, the bat symbol on Batman's chest is bladed, allowing it to serve as both an emblem as well as a functional tool and weapon.
-To be more plausible, the bat symbol was made of metal Instead of leather.
-In an interview with HeyUGuys blogger, Director Matthew Reeves clarified that the metal was not from the gun that was used to kill Batman's parents, Thomas and Martha Wayne.
+To be more plausible, the bat symbol was made of metal instead of leather.